 Define the industry you’ll be doing business in and include research that goes into the details on the state of your industry.
 Maybe your business has cornered a niche market or is set up to succeed in a larger market due to growing demand.
 Make realistic goals on how to set yourself apart and how much of the market share to aim for.
 A competitor analysis can help here — describe your competition to help clarify ways to stand out.

 Strengths and weaknesses.

 A situation analysis shows that you understand your company’s strong points and areas for improvement.
-One method for this is to do a SWOT analysis, a four-quadrant grid devoted to strengths, weaknesses, opportunities and threats.
+One method for this is to do a SWOT analysis, a four-quadrant grid devoted to strengths, weaknesses, opportunities, and threats.
 Use your analysis to help your team brainstorm ways to meet your unique goals.

 Target audience analysis.

 Describe exactly who your potential customers are and what their needs might be.
-Market research companies can provide stats based on the space you’re doing business in, even going so far as to define buyer personas that can be used to help predict behaviours.
-This can shape your content strategy, informing plans to capture your audience’s attention in various marketing channels through voice, imagery, storytelling and more.
+Market research companies can provide stats based on the space you’re doing business in, even going so far as to define buyer personas that can be used to help predict behaviors.
+This can shape your content strategy, informing plans to capture your audience’s attention in various marketing channels through voice, imagery, storytelling, and more.

 Marketing objectives and measurements.

 List your marketing goals.
 Be specific about what types of business you want to win and how you plan to get your portion of the market share.
-Next, establish data tracking guidelines and key performance indicators (KPIs) or what you’ll use to measure your success.
-Your measurement might be the number of products sold, the number of subscriptions sold, the number of downloads or any metric attached to your specific objectives.
+Next, establish data tracking guidelines and key performance indicators (KPIs), or what you’ll use to measure your success.
+Your measurement might be the number of products sold, the number of subscriptions sold, the number of downloads, or any metric attached to your specific objectives.

 Marketing channels and strategy.